 • Covered by all major insurance companies

-Infrared coagulation can be used to treat the early stages of hemorrhoids, and it is most effective in grade 1-2 hemorrhoids.
-If you’re suffering from irritating internal hemorrhoids that continue to cause itching, discomfort, pain, bleeding and other symptoms, and it does not respond to conservative self-management, IRC treatments might be a good solution.
+Infrared coagulation can be used to treat early stage hemorrhoids and is most effective for grade 1-2 hemorrhoids.
+If you suffer from irritating internal hemorrhoids that fail to respond to self-treatment and continue to cause itching, discomfort, pain, bleeding and other symptoms, IRC treatments might be a good solution.

-Before IRC procedure is performed, Dr. Shu gently inserts the anoscope (a very short, 3-4 inch rigid metal tube), then uses a handheld device that creates an intense beam of infrared light to touch the mucosa above the hemorrhoids, exposing the hemorrhoid tissue to a quick pulse of infrared light.
+Before an IRC procedure is performed, Dr. Shu first gently inserts an anoscope (a very short, 3-4 inch rigid metal tube) before using a handheld device that creates an intense beam of infrared light to touch the mucosa above the hemorrhoids, exposing the hemorrhoid tissue to a quick pulse of infrared light.
 The heat from the infrared light burns 4-5 spots in the targeted area, coagulating the vein above the hemorrhoids.

-The resulting scar tissue cuts off the blood supply to the hemorrhoid venous complex.
-This causes the hemorrhoid complex to shrink and die.
+The resulting scar tissue cuts off the blood supply to the hemorrhoid venous complex, causing it to shrink and die.
 It may take a few weeks for all the hemorrhoids to shrink completely.
-Moreover, the scar tissue acts to hold nearby hemorrhoid veins in place so they don’t bulge into the anal canal easily and become hemorrhoids as you age.
+Moreover, the scar tissue acts to hold nearby hemorrhoid veins in place so that they don’t bulge into the anal canal and grow into hemorrhoids later on.

 Each IRC treatment only takes a couple of minutes.
-You may need as many as four separate treatment sessions every two weeks to cover all the areas where hemorrhoids appear, but this depends on each individual case and how extensive your hemorrhoids are.
+You may need as many as four separate treatment sessions every two weeks to cover all the hemorrhoid areas, but this depends on each individual case and how extensive your hemorrhoids are.

-After the IRC procedure, you may feel mild discomfort in the anus and the urge to have a bowel movement sometimes.
-You are able to resume normal everyday activities immediately afterward.
-Typically, there are no post-treatment effects.
+After the IRC procedure, you may feel mild discomfort in the anus and the urge to have a bowel movement.
+You are able to resume normal, everyday activities immediately after.
+Typically, there are no post-treatment effects or complications.
 However, there may be slight spot bleeding a few days later, but heavy rectal bleeding is extremely rare.
-Avoid heavy straining, lifting, and aspirin.
+Avoid heavy straining, lifting, and taking aspirin.
 If you notice significant rectal bleeding, you should call your doctor’s office.

 You may use Tylenol as needed and take a warm sitz bath daily to relieve discomfort.
-A stool softener, fiber, and water will help ease your bowel movement while you heal.
+Stool softeners, fiber, and water intake will help ease your bowel movements while you heal.